Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 You can retrieve the Device ID that Amplitude uses with `Amplitude.getInstance().getDeviceId().` This method can return `null` if a `deviceId` hasn't been generated yet.

 !!!note
     This isn't recommended unless you have your own system for tracking user devices.
 Make sure the `deviceId` you set is unique to prevent conflicts with other devices in your Amplitude data.
-We recommend something like a UUID.
+     It's best practice to use something like a UUID.

 See [here](https://github.com/amplitude/Amplitude-Javascript/blob/master/src/uuid.js) for an example of how to generate on JavaScript.

+--8<-- "includes/abbreviations.md"